 - Always use sour cherries.
-Canned sweet cherries just don’t taste as good in a pie as the tart ones.
+Canned sweet ones just don't taste as good in a pie as the tart ones.

 - Speed up the process by using canned cherries.
-It’s much quicker and easier than pitting fresh cherries!
+It's much quicker and easier than pitting fresh ones!

 - Adjust the amount of almond extract to taste.
 It's always good to taste and see how you like it.

-- Watch the pie carefully towards the end of the baking time.
-The filling can bubble and discolor the pastry, or the pastry can burn.
+- Watch the pastry carefully towards the end of the baking time.
+The filling can bubble and discolor the pastry, or it can burn.

-- Let the pie cool completely before slicing and serving.
+- Let it cool completely before slicing and serving.
 Otherwise, the filling will be runny.